charlos1204/longitudinal_division_classification/README.md

 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python predict_class.py external_model /current_dir/trained_net_sgd_pre-25.pth`
    4. Predict the class with the new model on external dataset of images:<br>
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python predict_class.py external_model /current_dir/trained_net_sgd_pre-25.pth /current_dir/samples`

-There is a possibility to enter into a bash mode and modify the code inside to play with it.
-However, once you quit the bash all modifications will be lost.
-Therefore, we recommend to use the jupyter notebook to keep all modifications.

-Run image in bash mode.<br>
-`docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu bash`<br>
-With this option you will get a shell terminal where you can run the training, testing or predicting.
-The code is inside of workspace dictory. **$PWD** is the current directory.<br>
-* Running a training with parameter model:<br>
-`python train_model.py model`
-* Running a test with parameter model:<br>
-`python test_model.py model`
-* Running a prediction with parameter model:<br>
-`python predict_class.py model`

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for testing purposes.